-Everything that we do is about enabling co-farmers to achieve.
-Our focus is not on ‘disability’, it’s on the ability of our co-farmers, and we use the rich opportunity offered by a working farm with its seasonal practices and outdoor activities, to enable co-farmers to build their independence in living and work skills, to make friends, and to have fun.
+Everything that we do is about enabling co-farmers to reap the benefits of having a regular, meaningful, outdoor occupation.
+Our focus is not on disability, but on co-farmers’ abilities – both existing and potential – and we use the rich opportunity offered by a working farm with its seasonal practices and outdoor activities, to bring out each person’s abilities and strengthen them, enabling co-farmers to build life and work skills, while making friends and having fun.

-Our co-farmers play an active role in FAI Farm’s organic, free-range egg enterprise, gaining work experience, learning about work culture, and delivering to customers around Oxford.
-Co-farmers learn how to collect, check, grade and pack eggs, while working towards a nationally accredited award.
-On Fridays, co-farmers accompany FarmAbility staff to deliver eggs to customers in the city.
-To learn more, please contact firstname.lastname@example.org.
+Our co-farmers play an active role in FAI Farm’s organic, free-range egg enterprise, gaining work experience, learning about work culture, and getting to know the community by delivering to customers around Oxford.
+Co-farmers learn how to collect, check, grade and pack eggs.
+On Fridays, co-farmers accompany FarmAbility staff on the egg delivery.
+To learn more, please contact JP@farm-ability.org.uk.